abhishekanand/MyMacSetUp/README.md

 ## Install Software

-The software selected is software that is "installed after my first Macbook Pro.
+The software selected is software that is installed after my first Macbook Pro.
 ### Install from App Store

 1. Xcode  (Version 6.1.1)